nomedal/manjaro_setup/README.md

 	Temporary repository since my WIKI crashed.
 	Includes setup descriptions, files, notes and configurations regarding setting up manjaro.

+	This page is meant to be navigated with CTRL-F searching, so do that.
 ## Setup:

 ### Manjaro: